77ethers/NTERMCP/FAQ.md

 ### Installation fails on my system

-If you're having trouble installing Claude Desktop Commander:
+If you're having trouble installing NTERMCP:

 1. Check Node.js version: `node -v` (should be v18 or higher)
 2. Ensure you have proper permissions to install npm packages